 Knowing you, it's all a ploy For you to steal my money, eh?

 (Speaking: hysterically) Well, you shan't have it!
 You shan't have it!

-You can't just come back from the dead An' dump your guilt on me!
+You can't just come back from the dead

+An' dump your guilt on me!

 Be gone! you and your phantoms, sir!

 And leave the living be!

 Especially me!
 Especially me!

-It's not my fault You are dead and I'm alive!
-It's not my fault You succumbed and I survive!
-Is it my fault Fate has fashioned things this way?
-Is it my fault That tomorrow's Christmas day?
+It's not my fault

+You are dead and I'm alive!

+It's not my fault

+You succumbed and I survive!

+Is it my fault

+Fate has fashioned things this way?

+Is it my fault

+That tomorrow's Christmas day?

 These things happen anyway!

-You can't blame me If the sun decides to shine!
-So don't blame me That the life I live is mine!
-(Modestly) A life of quiet sobriety- Of which I'm justly proud!
-A credit to society- Who shuns the vulgar crowd!
+You can't blame me

+If the sun decides to shine!

+So don't blame me

+That the life I live is mine!

+(Modestly) A life of quiet sobriety-

+Of which I'm justly proud!

+A credit to society-

+Who shuns the vulgar crowd!
 Who uses wisely all the gifts With which he's been endowed!

-(Smugly) A good man-a philanthropist- Who's truly worth his salt!
+(Smugly) A good man-a philanthropist-

+Who's truly worth his salt!
 No, it's not-my-fault!

-Three gh osts?
-Three humbugs! lt's you who left our counting house- To find a bigger vault To find a bigger vault!
+Three ghosts? ....
+Three humbugs!

+It's you who left our counting house-To find a bigger vault To find a bigger vault!
 No, it's not-my-fault!

 He kicks off his slippers and clambers into the four-poster bed, drawing the bed-curtains closed/or warmth and protection.
-He opens the Font curtains again almost immediately as a nearby church clock strikes the full chimes of one o 'clock with a deep melancholy boom (Counting each quarter of the chimes) A quarter past! ...
+He opens the Font curtains again almost immediately as a nearby church clock strikes the full chimes of one o 'clock with a deep melancholy boom

+(Counting each quarter of the chimes) A quarter past! ...
 Half past! ...
 A quarter to!
 The hour! ... and nothing else?

-A blinding light fills the room as the Ghost of Christmas Past appears.
-She materializes miraculously out of the high-backed chair in which Scrooge was sitting.
+A blinding light fills the room as the Ghost of Christmas Past appears as a projection between the bed and doorway 2.